Dynatrace/fastlane-plugin-dynatrace/README.md

 | debugMode                    | Enable debug logging.                                                                                                                                                 | false          |

 ## App Store Connect Two-Factor-Authentication
-When the plugin is used to download symbols from *App Store Connect* automatically (`downloadDsyms: true`) valid login App Store Connect credentials with access to the dSYM files are required.
+When the plugin is used to download symbols from *App Store Connect* automatically (`downloadDsyms: true`),  valid App Store Connect credentials with access to the dSYM files are required.
 The preferred method of doing so is by setting the `FASTLANE_USER` and `FASTLANE_PASSWORD` environment variables to their respective values.

 Apple started enforcing 2-Factor-Authentication for the *App Store Connect* API in February 2021.
 This [limits the ability to automate the symbol processing](https://github.com/fastlane/fastlane/discussions/17655), because it will most likely involve manual interaction, which is not suitable for CI automation.
 The only workaround at this point in time is to pre-generate a session and cache it in CI.